Codecademy/docs/content/ai/ai.md

 ---
 Title: 'AI'
 Description: 'Artificial Intelligence (AI) refers to both the study of intelligent agents and to the intelligent agents themselves.
-Currently, AI can be categorized into three groups: narrow, general, and super-artificial intelligence.'
+Currently, AI can be categorized into three groups: narrow-, general-, and super-artificial intelligence.'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/build-deep-learning-models-with-tensorflow'